mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 export OPENSTACK_IMAGE_NAME=ubuntu-2004-kube-v1.22.9
 ````

 Please be sure that all exported variables are valid.
-The Kubernetes version must fit the supported K8s version range from DKP and KUBERNETES_VERSION must match the installed Kubernetes version of the used OpenStack image.
+The Kubernetes version must fit the supported K8s version range from DKP and `KUBERNETES_VERSION` must match the installed Kubernetes version of the used OpenStack image.

-See DKP release notes to validate which Kubernetes versions are [supported](https://docs.d2iq.com/dkp/2.3/2-3-release-notes#id-(v2.4)2.3.0ReleaseNotes-SupportedVersionssupported-versions).
+See DKP release notes to validate which Kubernetes versions are [supported][DKP release notes].

-The variable “CLUSTER_NAMESPACE” defines the namespace of the DKP workspace where the cluster should be created.
+The variable `CLUSTER_NAMESPACE` defines the namespace of the DKP workspace where the cluster should be created.
 Please note that workspace name and namespace name can be different.
 You can get both via the dkp cli:

 ````
 $ dkp get workspace